rednose-public/RednoseKerberosBundle/README.md

 RednoseKerberosBundle
 =====================

+**Caution**: This bundle Requires Symfony 2.3.x.
+For Symfony 2.1.x, you need to use the 1.1 branch of the bundle.
 For Symfony 2.0.x, you need to use the 1.0 branch of the bundle (or lower).

 ## Documentation